data-driven-forms/react-forms/packages/react-renderer-demo/src/docs-components/pf4-wizard.md

 ### How to do substeps

-Field in Wizard fields should contain `substep` <`string`> which is title of the primary step.
-Steps with the same substep are grouped together by the title of primary step.
+Field in Wizard fields should contain `substepOf` <`string`> which is title of the primary step.
+Steps with the same substepOf are grouped together by the title of primary step.

 #### Example